GhodelApps/com.d4rk.stickers/README.md

 __D4rK Stickers is 100% free, open source, ad free, and fun.__

 Known bugs:
 - "Sticker pack not added.
-If you'd like to add it make sure you update to the latest version of WhatsApp." on Android 11;
+If you'd like to add it make sure you update to the latest version of WhatsApp." on Android 11 and AOSP;
 - Dark notification bar when dark mode is on on Pixel/AOSP devices.

 Changelogs: